hence-io/images/solr/README.md

 In addition to that, you can provide your own config files by mounting them at `$HENCE_APP_VOL_PREFIX/conf`

-By default, a core will be automatically created for you if you use a preset or mount your own configuration files.
+By default, a core will be automatically created for you.
 The core name can be controlled by altering the `CONFIG_PRESET_PATH` environment variable.

 ### Default supervised processes:
 * s6-svscan (as PID 1)